 There are a number of global sites that are good.
-I like the I-to-I TEFL course because they are cheap and their courses can be taken online.
-Look for courses that are accredited, connected to a university, or recommended on teacher forums like Dave’s ESL cafe.
+I like the I-to-I TEFL course because it is cheap, and their courses can be taken online.
+Look for courses that are accredited, connected to a university, or recommended on teacher forums like Dave’s ESL café.

 Kellye wants to know if any family members, such as my parents, have joined me on my travels.